KenKundert/cryptocurrency/README.rst

     persephone.transaction(ETH(1),       '171123', 'Gift from Zeus')
     zeus.transaction(      BCH(0.0005),  '170801', 'transaction fee')

+Use *Account* to create an account that can hold a sequence of transactions.
+*Account* take an optional boolean second argument.
+It indicates whether the account should be included in the collection accounts that are displayed by default.

 The first argument of transaction is the token involved in the transaction.
 For example, 'ETH(2, 400)', which signifies that 2 ether tokens were acquired for a cost of $400 each.
 Leave the cost out if it is a transfer rather than